De viris illustribus (Petrarch)

-There is as yet no English translation.
-Harvard University has it under contract to appear in the I Tatti Renaissance Library sometime in the future.
+There is an English translation of the prefaces to De viris illustribus.

 Liber I

 These are 36 biographies of Petrarch's subjects starting with Romulus, the mythological founder of Rome, and going through Trajan.
 All of these are mentioned in Petrarch's epic poem Africa.
 He revised the list many times over the years in different "plans."
 Some "Illustrious Romans" ended with Titus.
 Another plan of "Illustrious Romans" added Julius Caesar as the twenty-fourth biography.
 The adjacent 1476 Table of Contents introduction is old Italian and says something to the effect: Repository of the book here present where will be shown the chapters on 36 "illustrious men" whose deeds are extensively described by the honorable poet, Sir Francesco Petrarca, and beginning as appears below.
 Listed among these are Titus, Pompey, Scipio Africanus and Julius Caesar.

 1476 table of contents of Petrarch's Illustrious Romans, beginning with Romulus and ending with Trajan.